OpenSourceNeuro/LED-Zappelin-V2/README.md

 </p>

 <p align="justify">
-We placed first instar larvae under a custom-made 2P microscope in a [3D-printed optogenetics LED chamber](https://github.com/BadenLab/LED-Zappelin/blob/master/3D%20Design/Optogenetics%20Components).
+We placed first instar larvae under a custom-made 2P microscope in a <a href"https://github.com/OpenSourceNeuro/LED-Zappelin-V2/tree/main/3D%20files/Optogenetics%20Components">3D-printed optogenetics LED chamber</a>.
 Red light stimulation was delivered from around the sides of the recording chamber and GCaMP6s fluorescence intensity was collected by two detectors one through the objective lens, and a sub-stage PMT.
 We presented full field illumination steps of 615 nm light lasting 0.5 s and an inter-stimulus interval of either 3 s (b) or 10 s (c).
 </p>